Annshuk/react-mfa/Readme.md

 ### Header -
 Its a React application developed using create react app and acting as micro application which renders header of the application

-### Left sidebar -
-Its an Angular application developed using angular cli and acting as micro application which renders left sidebar of the application

 ### Right sidebar -
 Its a Vue application developed using vue cli and acting as micro application which renders right sidebar of the application